• Public

 Fax: (902) 492-0301

-© Provincial Dental Board of Nova Scotia.
+© Nova Scotia Regulator of Dentistry and Dental Assisting.
 All rights reserved.
 Privacy Policy